 What are the Five Pillars of Islam?

-The Five Pillars of Islam (Arabic arkan ud-Din, "pillars of the faith") are the five religious duties expected of every Muslim.
-The five pillars are mentioned individually throughout the Qur'an and Muhammad listed them together in the Hadith when he was asked to define Islam.
+In Islam the Five Pillars of Islam are the five religious duties expected of every Muslim.
+The five pillars are mentioned individually throughout the Quran, the record of the teachings of Muhammad, and they are listed together in the Hadith when he was asked to define Islam.

 Within a few decades of Muhammad's death, the five practices were singled out to serve as anchoring points in the Muslim community and designated "pillars."
 Fulfillment of the Five Pillars is believed to bring rewards both in this life and in the afterlife.

-The pillars are acknowledged and observed by all sects of Muslims, although Shi'ites add further obligatory duties, including: jihad, payment of the imam's tax, the encouragement of good deeds and the prevention of evil.
+The pillars are acknowledged and observed by all sects of Muslims, including the largest sect of Sunni Islam, although Shias add further obligatory duties, including: jihad, payment of the imam's tax, the encouragement of good deeds and the prevention of evil.

 The Five Pillars of Islam are:

 Daily confession of faith (shahada)